vfarcy/hexoskelet/source/_posts/Stackedit.md

 Phone     | \$12
 Pipe      | \$1

-You can specify column alignment with one or two colons:
+I can specify column alignment with one or two colons:

 | Item      |  Value | Qty  |
 | :-------- | ------:| :--: |